theDIG95/theDIG95.github.io/_posts/2018-08-21-numba-cuda.md

 out = doubled_ufunc(arr)
 ```

-This uFunc can return values, memory transfer is done by Numba.
+This uFunc can return values and memory transfer is done by Numba.

 ## Generalized UFuncs on GPU